-inline(expr, args, paramstruct) is a simplified way to create an inline function when the code consists of a single expression. args is the list of arguments which must be supplied when the inline function is called; paramstruct is a structure whose fields define fixed parameters.
+inline(expr, args..., paramstruct) is a simplified way to create an inline function when the code consists of a single expression. args is the names of the arguments which must be supplied when the inline function is called, as strings; paramstruct is a structure whose fields define fixed parameters.